ikizhvatov/jlsca-tutorials/HPC.md

 ilyak@lilo5:~/dpa-tools-benchmarking/testcase01$ julia --depwarn=no main-inccpa-multinode.jl aes128_sb_ciph_deadbeefcafebabe1122334455667788.trs
 ```

 It will take some time to start up, and then you can observe the script printing out a large number of workers.
-On the oter nodes, you can observe several julia processes spawned and the load going up.
+On the worker nodes, you can observe several julia processes spawned and the load going up.

 The execution of this example in my case took 100 seconds.